Dasharo/docs/docs/unified-test-documentation/generic-test-setup.md

 #### NVIDIA drivers - Ubuntu 20.04

+> Only necessary if the device has an Nvidia GPU

 1. Power on the DUT.
 1. Wait until the `OPERATING_SYSTEM` boots from disk.
 1. Login into the `OPERATING_SYSTEM`.